inmybrain/BayesianMIR/README.md

 BayesianMIR
 ===========

 This is a README file of the R package *BayesianMIR*.
-In our paper, not yet available, we develop the Bayesian multiple instance regression model we call BMIR, applied to the multiple instance regression problem.
-For more details about the structure of data and the Bayesian modeling, we refer readers to our upcoming paper.
+In our paper, we develop the Bayesian multiple instance regression model we call BMIR, applied to the multiple instance regression problem.
+For more details about the structure of data and the Bayesian modeling, we refer readers to our paper available [here](https://doi.org/10.1177/0962280220914321).

 <!-- We assume the primary instance assumption used in @RayPage2005, that is, there is one primary instance explaining the bag-level response variable. -->
 Installation of the package